CrushedPixel/jargo/model-definition.md

 ## [Table name](#table-name)
 By default, a resource's **database table name** is the same as its [resource name](#resource-name).

-To override the table name, use the `table` option on the *id field*:
+To manually specify the table name, use the `table` option on the *id field*:
 ~~~go
 type CookieFlavor struct {
     Id int64 `jargo:",table:gusto"`